How much does it cost to furnish a 2-bed Airbnb in Cape Town?: The real cost of furnishing a standout Airbnb in Cape Town

 a headboard

-bedside tables
+2 bedside tables

 a bed wrap or base cover

-a mattress protector
+a decent mattress protector

-good quality duvet inners (summer and winter)
+a very good quality duvet inners (summer and winter)

 four pillows and four pillow protectors